eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 If any inclusive units are specified, a missing requirement will be considered relevant only if at least one of the inclusive context units matches the filter.

-When a product is generated for just a small subset of the available os/win/arch combinations it is generally more concise to specify the supported ones than to list all the unsupported ones.
+When a product is generated for just a small subset of the available os/win/arch combinations, it is generally more concise to specify the supported ones than to list all the unsupported ones.

 ### `-requirement-exclusions` `<context-spec>`+